 - How do you handle negative search results?

-If you have answered ‘yes’ on most of these questions, you are on a good way to have an A+ online presence.
+If you have answered ‘yes’ to most of these questions, you are on a good way to having an A+ online presence.

 However, working on boosting your brand presence is something that can always be improved!

 We prepared for you strategies that can help you improve your online reputation management effectively.

 All of them are at the touch of your fingers and can do wonders for your brand.
 All you need to do is give them a shot.